justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 4 2
 ```
 We'll use the result, the vector `4 2`, as the desired shape of the matrix.
-That is, we want to turn the argument (a vector) into a matrix with 4 rows 2 columns.
+That is, we want to [reshape](https://help.dyalog.com/18.2/Content/Language/Symbols/Rho.htm#kanchor2859) (with ⍴) the argument (a vector) into a matrix with 4 rows 2 columns.

 ```
+      ⍳9
+1 2 3 4 5 6 7 8 9
       4 2⍴⍳9
 1 2
 3 4